evelyn1zaukobwn2gldvx-cyber/rumhaven-whitepape/README.md

 ### 1.2 An Overview of the Isles' Ecosystem

-The Rumhaven Isles is a decentralized NFT gaming ecosystem built on the Binance Smart Chain (BSC).
+The Rumhaven Isles is a decentralized NFT gaming ecosystem built on hypeevm.
 It merges digital asset ownership with a captivating, nautical-themed economy, offering a world of opportunity for all participants.

 The ecosystem is built upon several key assets: